gopheracademy/gopheracademy-web/content/advent-2015/test2doc-generate-your-api-docs.md

 }
 ```

-Test2doc's `ResponseWriter` implements the `Header` and
+test2doc's `ResponseWriter` implements the `Header` and
-`WriteHeader` methods by just falling back those of its
+`WriteHeader` methods by just falling back to those of its
 embedded `httptest.ResponseRecorder`:

 ```go